yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_index.md

 Specify one or more columns of the table and must be surrounded by parentheses.

 - `HASH` - Use hash of the column.
-This is the default option and is used to hash partition the index table.
+This is the default option for the first column and is used to hash partition the index table.
 - `ASC` — Sort in ascending order.
+This is the default option for second and subsequent columns of the index.
 - `DESC` — Sort in descending order.
 - `NULLS FIRST` - Specifies that nulls sort before non-nulls.
 This is the default when DESC is specified.
 - `NULLS LAST` - Specifies that nulls sort after non-nulls.
 This is the default when DESC is not specified.